OguzPastirmaci/misc/k8s.md

 - Multiple web frontend instances
 - Objectives

+1. The guestbook application uses Redis to store its data.
+It writes its data to a Redis master instance and reads data from multiple Redis slave instances.

-1. We will create the Redis Master Deployment first.
+We will create the Redis Master Deployment first.

 Here's the YAML file that configures our deployment.
 This YAML has all the necessary information for deploying the container.